 Why do we do what we do?
 Why are we the way we are?
 What makes us different from each other?
 These kinds of questions naturally intrigue us.
 Historically, they have been approached through one of two perspectives.
 First, the nature perspective suggests that human behavior is driven mostly by biology (evolution, genetics, brain chemistry, and hormones).
 In contrast, the nurture perspective suggests that behavior is driven mostly by the psychosocial environment (for example, how we were raised, our peers, the situations we are in at present).

 Interestingly, almost everyone in our culture seems to believe that nurture is more powerful than nature.
-More than likely, this is because it is easier to observe the effects of nurture in our lives (personal experience), because we have been told that nurture is more powerful in our culture (authority), and because it feels more empowering to believe that nurture has more of an effect, perhaps because it seems more controllable (bias).
+More than likely, this is because it is easier to observe the effects of nurture in our lives and because it feels more empowering to believe that nurture has more of an effect, perhaps because it seems more controllable.

 The nurture assumption has many effects on our lives.
 For example, we often attribute adult problems to problems with early home life.
 Parents often take on much of the responsibility for how their kids turn out.
-Lovers often assume that they will get their partner to change someday.
+Members of romantic relationships often assume that they will get their partner to change someday.

-Given the problems with relying on biased personal experiences and authority, it is important for us to consider the evidence for what actually influences behavior.
-It may be surprising to learn how powerful nature actually is, as revealed through the best available science.
+Given this, it may be surprising to learn how powerful nature actually is, as revealed through the best available science.
 For example, research from across the world has found that people who are adopted tend to be more similar to their biological relatives than their adoptive relatives.
 Similarly, identical twins raised apart in separate environments often are amazingly similar (and often show greater similarities than even the non-biological siblings they were raised with).
 Thus, there appear to be strong biological predispositions that act on our behavior.
-In fact, most scientists estimate that at least half of the explanation for why we are different from each other boils down to genetics.
+In fact, most scientists estimate that at least half of the explanation for why we are different from each other boils down to differences in genetic predispositions.

 What this means to me personally is that there is a strand that runs through our lives that is stable.
-This strand may be developed, and it may come out differently in different situations, but it is there.
+This strand may be developed, and it may be evoked differently in different situations, but it is there.
 For example, then, I imagine that you now bear much resemblance to the person you were when you were a young child.
 If you tried to explain this, you might say it’s because “my parents raised me this way,” or “some experience shaped me.”
 The research mentioned above suggests at least some of the stability we show across life is due to our biological predispositions.
-Given this, if we are to be happy with ourselves, we must accept ourselves for who we are.
-Our biology is unlikely to change on its own.
+As a result, if we are to be happy with ourselves, we must accept ourselves for who we are.
 Maybe even more profoundly, if we are to be happy with others, we must accept who they are and give up our expectations for them to become a different kind of person.